AB2511/AB2511/README.md

 ## 💼 Career Goals
 - Graduating in **2026** with a B.E. in Computer Engineering.
-- Seeking **Summer 2025 internships** in AI agent development, ML, and BCI, applying my skills in Python, Java, JSON, and API integration.
+- Seeking **Internships** in AI agent development, ML, and BCI, applying my skills in Python, Java, JSON, and API integration.
 - Aiming to contribute to **AI-driven healthcare** and **neuroscience research** through innovative solutions.

 ---